joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-12-01-equal-lines-JS.md

 ### Area of overlap

+Reflecting the area of overlap across the $x$-axis, we can see that it is a union of two circuluar segments.
+We can find each of their areas by taking the area of the circular wedge that envelops it and subtracting the area of the missing isosceles triangle.

 The circles overlap at $x = r_\ell + \frac12\left(r_r - r_\ell\right) = \frac12\left(r_\ell + r_r\right).$

 what are the horizontal bounds of the circular segments?